 This approach radically alters how different interests are balanced when attempting to do justice to all.
 For example, the anthropocentric classification of particular species as invasive or vermin that need eradication would not be automatically privileged over the fundamental harms that individual members of these species experience as a result of these classifications.
 So, for example, if red squirrels in Scotland are vulnerable and need protection, then this would not entail eradicating grey squirrels, but rather require preventing those human activities that erode red squirrel habitat and endanger them in the first place.
 Overall, the framework of shared vulnerabilities complicates the implicit prioritization of human interests (or, specifically, the interests of privileged humans) that often (but not always) colours conservation practice.

-By flagging that human beings are one kind of life-form among many, the notion of shared vulnerabilities, also challenges the assumption that humankind somehow knows what is ‘right’ and ‘best’ ecologically.
+By flagging that human beings are one kind of life-form among many, the notion of shared vulnerabilities, also challenges the assumption that humankind somehow knows what is ‘right’ and ‘best’ ecologically (see also Chaterjee and Neimanis, this volume).
 Conservation actions that harm individual organisms to protect the collective rest on the premise that humankind can fully understand, predict and control how the rest of the world works.
 Human history, and in particular, the history of environmental problems, shows that knowledge is always incomplete and fallible (Harari 2014).
 The framework of shared vulnerabilities reminds us that humans are part of nature, as opposed to having special oversight, knowledge, and control.
 Qualifying human hubris means that actions which cause harm to vulnerable others in the name of doing ecological ‘good’ become far more difficult to justify; it also generates an approach based on greater respect for the agency of the rest of nature, as exemplified by rewilding initiatives that relinquish control.

 The framework of shared vulnerabilities does not provide a detailed roadmap outlining how the various claims of members of multispecies communities ought to be balanced.
 Instead, it offers a reorientation of approach: one that urges critical attention to who is harmed and how.
 This reorientation offers a way of overcoming the implicit anthropocentrism that often shapes how we think of nonhuman wellbeing, especially in the context of conflicts between nonhuman individuals and collectives.
 This approach thus calls for engagement with these problems in a manner that is attentive to the subtle ways in which human interests enter decisions about justice trade-offs among nonhumans, that do not a priori privilege human interests or human knowledge, and that foreground questions of harm.
 It calls upon us to experiment with social and political institutions which see humans as just one creature amongst many, living in multi-species communities of shared vulnerability.